The Wheelchair Outcomes Assessment Tools

-The Wheelchair outcomes Assessment Tool for Children (WATCh) is a new, free to use patient-centred outcome measure developed by the Centre for Health Economics and Medicines Evaluation (CHEME) and the Shropshire Wheelchair and Posture Service.
-The WATCh tool has been designed to allow patients, clinicians and therapists to identify, score and monitor individual users’ most important outcomes before and after wheelchair provision.
-The WATCh tool allows wheelchair users across a wide range of ages and clinical needs to select outcomes of most importance to them and to give an example of what they hope to achieve for each one.
-The tool allows comparability across patients, and ensures that patients focus on achievable outcomes.
+The Wheelchair Outcomes Assessment Tools are new, free to use patient-centred outcome measures developed by the Centre for Health Economics and Medicines Evaluation (CHEME) and the Shropshire Wheelchair and Posture Service.
+The WATCh tools have been designed to allow patients, clinicians and therapists to identify, score and monitor individual users’ most important outcomes before and after wheelchair provision.
+The WATCh tools allow wheelchair users across a wide range of ages and clinical needs to select outcomes of most importance to them and to give an example of what they hope to achieve for each one.
+The tools allow comparability across patients, and ensures that patients focus on achievable outcomes.

-The WATCh tool is available in paper format, with an electronic version to follow.
-Please see the resources section below to download the questionnaire tool.
+Both tools are available in paper and electronic formats.
+Please see the resources section below to download the paper versions.

 Development of the WATCh tool

 The project team comprised researchers from Bangor University’s Centre for Health Economics and Medicines Evaluation (CHEME), and staff from the Shropshire Wheelchair and Posture Service, Shropshire Clinical Commissioning Group, and Telford and Wrekin Clinical Commissioning Group.
 Additional input was gained from service users and parents/carers.
 A questionnaire survey was sent to young wheelchair users (<18years) and their parents to explore the importance of a range of pre-defined outcomes and to identify novel outcomes.
 Subsequent face-to-face interviews further explored survey responses and uncovered novel outcomes.